department-of-veterans-affairs/va.gov-team/products/disability/526ez/implementation/reusable_logging_with_third_party_transaction_logger.md

   a.
 Puma process id
   b. current user's uuid
   c. a generic description of the action being taken
-  d. a 'breadcrumbs' value defining the file where the log is called, the calling classname and calling method.
+  d. a 'breadcrumbs' value defining the file where the log is called, the calling class name and calling method.
 This is purely for debugging purposes.
   e. start time, stop time, duration.

-  However you can pass additional parameters to the method to either suplement or overwrite these default logs using the key `additional_logs:`
+  However you can pass additional parameters to the method to either supplement or overwrite these default logs using the key `additional_logs:`

   E.G.